 We can describe a way to compute $f(n)$ using Theorem \ref{main-0} as follows: \begin{itemize} \item[1.]
 Suppose that $\overline{n}$ has dimension $d$.
-Let $x=\lceil \log_2d \rceil $. \item[2.]
+Let $x=\lceil \log_2 d \rceil$. \item[2.]
 First, we create a short table of Vakil pairs of dimension $d$: \begin{itemize} \item If $2^{x-1}+x<d$, then we start with the first Vakil pair $V(2^d)=(d-x-1,2^x)$.
 By Lemma \ref{for_Vakil}, we can compute $f(2^d)$ and $\Delta^{2^d}$.
-By Theorem \ref{26}, to find remaining Vakil pairs of dimension $d$ and the corresponding value of $\Delta$, we add up $4$ to $2^x$ while the sum does not we get over $2^{x+1}$.
-We use Theorem \ref{23} to get the new pair $(a_4,k_4)$ from $(a_0,k_0)$.
-We compute the Vakil pair $(a',k')$ for each number $2^{a+1}k$ and skip all Vakil pairs $(a',k')$ such that $4\nmid k'$.
+By Theorem \ref{26}, to find the remaining Vakil pairs of dimension $d$ and the corresponding values of $\Delta$, we add $4$ to $2^x$ as long as the sum does not exceed $2^{x+1}$.
+We use Theorem \ref{23} to obtain the new pair $(a_4,k_4)$ from $(a_0,k_0)$.
+We compute the Vakil pair $(a',k')$ for each number $2^{a+1}k$ and skip all Vakil pairs $(a',k')$ such that $4 \nmid k'$.
 The corresponding value of $\Delta$ is given by the second and third parts of Theorem \ref{23}.
-Remark that they are inferred directly from Lemma \ref{for_Vakil}, but Theorem \ref{23} gives us a faster way. \item If $2^{x-1}+x\geq d$, we do the same thing with the Vakil pair $V(2^d)=(d-x,2^{x-1})$ while adding up 4 does not get over $2^x$.
-But in this case, we know that all pairs we made are Vakil pairs by the second part of Theorem \ref{26}. \end{itemize} \item[3.]
-Now, we use table in 2. to compute $f(n)$: By Lemma \ref{exist_path}, we see the list of classes that $\overline{n}$ can reach in the table.
+Note that these are inferred directly from Lemma \ref{for_Vakil}, but Theorem \ref{23} provides a faster method. \item If $2^{x-1}+x\geq d$, we do the same thing with the Vakil pair $V(2^d)=(d-x,2^{x-1})$, while adding $4$ does not exceed $2^x$.
+In this case, we know that all pairs we obtain are Vakil pairs by the second part of Theorem \ref{26}. \end{itemize} \item[3.]
+Now, we use the table in Step 2 to compute $f(n)$.
+By Lemma \ref{exist_path}, we determine the list of classes that $\overline{n}$ can reach in the table.
 The closest class to $\overline{n}$ is $\widehat{n}$.
-Then $\Delta^{\overline{n}} = \Delta^{\widehat{n}}$ and $f(n)=S(\overline{n})+ \widehat{n}$. \end{itemize}
+Then $\Delta^{\overline{n}} = \Delta^{\widehat{n}}$, and $f(n)=S(\overline{n})+\widehat{n}$. \end{itemize}